MichielBbal/raspberry-image-classification-for-dummies/README.md

 The model is also trained with a class 'idle' in case there is no fruit.

 ### Train your own!
-Use Google's Teachable Machine to train your own ML model: [teachablemachine.withgoogle.com]
+Use Google's Teachable Machine to train your own ML model: [https://teachablemachine.withgoogle.com]

+First train a model, export it in Tensorflow lite format.
+Copy the files to your raspberry and rename them (or edit the script).
+Have fun!